 The list can go on and on of celebrities using the keto diet to help them slim down and shape up.
 It's easy to see why; the science and results speak for themselves.

 In one study out of the British Journal of Medicine, researchers studied the effects of a ketogenic diet versus a low fat - high carb diet on weight loss.

 At the end of the study, they concluded individuals assigned to a very low carb, high-fat diet (keto diet), achieved a more significant weight loss than those assigned to a low-fat diet in the long term.

 Another study out of Clinical and Experimental Cardiology echoes the same results.
 After 24 weeks of being on a ketogenic diet, subjects experienced a tremendous amount of average weight loss.
 The average starting weight for all 80+ subjects was 222 pounds.

 After 24 weeks, the average total weight dropped to 189 pounds.
 That’s an average weight loss of 33 pounds without exercise.

 If you’re trying to get back into shape and exercising on a regular basis, the keto diet might allow for a total-body transformation.

-One study from the Journal of Sports Nutrition found those who exercised with weights while following a ketogenic diet, versus those on a western diet containing 55% of their daily calories from carbohydrates, enjoyed an increase in lean body mass while also losing more fat.
+One study from the Journal of Sports Nutrition found those who exercised with weights while following a ketogenic diet, versus those on a Standard American Diet (SAD) containing 55% of their daily calories from carbohydrates, enjoyed an increase in lean body mass while also losing more fat.